luxmarius/marcandmarius/README.md

-# Fernweh Riders
+# marcandmarius

-A multi-page Next.js site for showcasing cinematic bike adventures, curated resources, and community stories.
+A multi-page Next.js site for showcasing marcandmarius bike adventures, curated resources, and community stories.
 Built with the App Router, TypeScript, Tailwind CSS, and Framer Motion.

 ## Getting started